binaryfoundry/BLITZCD/README.md

 ### ASCII Source Files

 Some .bb2 files have been converted to ASCII to be readable outside of TED the Blitz editor, however this will break INCLUDE directives so included files will need to be saved in Blitz format again to work.

-Commit 56da8 updates the Deflibs file which corrects some unknown tokens loaded from .bb2 binary source files appearing as '?????'.

 ## Manual